Consumer Cellular Cell Phone Plan Review 2024

 Contracts

 Consumer Cellular ditches all contracts to offer customers the best in flexibility and reassurance.
 They also have a 30-day money-back guarantee in case you want to return anything.
-We reviewed AT&T’s plans and Verizon plans and found that the two big guns impose contracts of up to two years in length.
-When you’re selecting a Consumer Cellular plan, you can breathe a sigh of relief knowing you won’t be locked into a long-term contract and you can cancel service at any time.
+We reviewed AT&T's plans and Verizon plans and foundfound that the two big guns impose contracts of up to two years in length.
+On the flip side, Consumer Cellular doesn’t lock you into a long-term contract, and you can cancel service at any time.

 Warranty